grafoojs/grafoo/readme.md

 ### Writing your app

-From `@grafoo/core` you will import the factory that creates the client instance and from `@grafoo/core/tag` you'll import the `graphql` or `gql` tag that will be compiled at build time.
+From `@grafoo/core` you will import the factory that creates the client instance and from submodule `@grafoo/core/tag` you'll import the `graphql` or `gql` tag that will be compiled at build time.

 ```js
 import createClient from "@grafoo/core";